SumeghaGodara/snakemake/tutorial.md

   - allows use of potentially incompatible software

 For me, the main reason to use snakemake is that it lets be sure that my workflow completed properly. snakemake tracks which commands fails, and will stop the workflow in its tracks!
 This is not something that you usually do in shell scripts.

-(It turns out that I've spent a lot of my life being a bit paranoid about whether my commands actually ran correctly!)

 ### Dealing with complexity